Variables

 Where to use variables

-Variables can be referenced in several places across your agent configuration:
+Angle-bracket placeholders on supported actions are covered in Action placeholders and mapping.
+Variables can also be referenced in several other places across your agent configuration:

 • Prompts: Personalize your agent’s behavior, for example "Hi {lead_name}, thanks for calling {company_name}.".

-• Custom Actions: Pass variables in API request parameters or body fields to integrate with external systems.
+• Custom Actions: Pass variables in API parameters or body fields on Custom Actions, shape JSON with placeholders, and reuse response fields in later steps.

 • Webhooks: Reference variables when configuring webhook payloads.

-• Flow Designer nodes: Use variables in Conversation, Message, Branch, and Custom Action nodes.
-See Variables in Flow Designer for details.
+• Flow Designer nodes: Use variables in Conversation, Message, Branch, and Custom Action nodes in the Flow Designer.

-• SIP headers: Pass system variables in SIP X-headers for telephony integrations.
-See Use SIP X-Headers in Prompts, Actions & Transfers for details.
+• SIP headers: Pass system variables in SIP X-headers for telephony integrations, as described in Use SIP X-Headers in Prompts, Actions & Transfers.